 - symbolism -

-I could use the assistance of a sigillographer with this seal!
-My best guess is that it once belonged to a widow, the oval center suggests this, along with the facts that she is leaning on a large anchor and there is a skeleton where I presume her husband used to be.
-It's likely the couple were agricultural farmers.
+My best research shows that it once belonged to a widow, the oval center shield suggests this, along with the facts that she is leaning on a large anchor, symbolic of hope, and the skeleton where I presume her husband used to be.

-The Latin SPES MIHI translates I HOPE and SUMMUM BONUM translates HIGHEST GOOD so it is presumed that SPES MIHI SUMMUM BONUM translates I HOPE FOR THE HIGHEST GOOD.
+The Latin SPES MIHI SUMMUM BONUM translates I HOPE FOR THE HIGHEST GOOD.

 - approximate wax seal measurement - 1 1/2" (36mm x 33mm)

 - photographed next to an old 1937 US dime for scale

 - wax seal charm metal - sterling silver (.925 silver)

 - select the necklace chain or just the charm at checkout

 - if you prefer an oxidized (dark) chain please leave a note at checkout